redox-os/book/src/ch04-09-graphics-windowing.md

 - Terminal Emulator

 If you hold the **Super** key (generally the key with a Windows logo) it will show all keyboard shortcuts in a pop-up.

-### Accelerated Graphics

-We don't have GPU drivers yet but [LLVMpipe](https://docs.mesa3d.org/drivers/llvmpipe.html) (OpenGL CPU emulation) and VirtIO (2D/3D accleration from/for a virtual machine) is working.